afnanenayet/tiny-c/project/README.md

 This project uses Bison and Flex (latest versions of each).
 It has not been designed with yacc or lex, so I can't guarantee whether they will work.
+Doxygen is an optional dependency, but is not required if you don't want to read the documentation, which is generated from the function comments.

 You can install flex and bison using homebrew or your desired package manager.